 How common is homosexuality in the United States?

-Ultimately, there is no exact way to determine the percentage of the population that identifies as homosexual.
+Ultimately, there’s no perfect science to determine the percentage of the population that identifies as homosexual or how many people have sex with people of the same sex.
 Instead, think of sexuality as a fluid construct, shaped by a myriad of complex variables.
-Sometimes you just have to go with the flow!
+Sometimes it’s best to just go with the flow!